Policy Volume: DA

 The Data Archive works with Library Collection Development staff, faculty, and departments to secure full or matching funding, especially in cases where a dataset has a potential audience representing more than one academic department.
 The Data Archive also collaborates with Cornell libraries and other information services at Cornell to assure that collection content and access are not duplicated, so long as CISER clients can use data and material from those units with reasonable effort.
 When acquiring material, the Archive must consider not only content but format and delivery criteria to fulfill its mission and meet the needs of its clientele.

 CISER will review these policies every three years in conjunction with the CoreTrustSeal certification process or any future certification process.

-If you have questions about specific issues regarding this Data Collection Policy, contact the following CISER Staff:
+If you have questions about specific issues regarding this policy, contact the following CISER Staff: